 Ships calling on the Port of Vancouver that use technologies to reduce emissions, underwater noise, and other environmental effects can apply for reduced harbour dues of up to 47 per cent.
 Underwater noise caused by ships can interfere with marine mammals’ ability to feed and communicate, so the EcoAction Program enhancements provide more options to help encourage shipping companies to use features and technologies to reduce underwater noise.
 The program supports the efforts of the port authority-led Enhancing Cetacean Habitat and Observation (ECHO) Program, which is a collaborative research initiative that aims to reduce the effects of shipping on at-risk whales in the region.

-The EcoAction Program now accepts quiet ship notations from five different ship classification societies (the non-governmental organizations that establish and maintain technical standards for the construction and operation of ships) and five propeller technologies, all of which can help reduce underwater noise emissions.
-Ships that have one or more of these quiet ship notations or technologies are eligible to apply for the reduced fees.
+The EcoAction Program now accepts quiet ship notations from four different ship classification societies (the non-governmental organizations that establish and maintain technical standards for the construction and operation of ships), a performance indicator level from an environmental certification program for the maritime industry, and five propeller technologies, all of which can help reduce underwater noise emissions.
+Ships that have one or more of these quiet ship notations, performance indicator level or technologies are eligible to apply for the reduced fees

 “Providing ship owners with a range of incentives and options to encourage quieter ships is one more way we are working with the port community to balance protection of our environment and facilitate increased trade,” said Duncan Wilson, vice president of environment, community and government affairs at the Vancouver Fraser Port Authority.
 “We look forward to seeing more shipping companies adding quieter ships and underwater noise-quieting technologies to their fleets in the future.”